microsoft/vsts-agent-docker/README.md

   -it microsoft/vsts-agent
 ```

-Whether targeting VSTS or TFS, agents can be further configured with additional environment variables:
+Whether targeting Azure DevOps(VSTS) or Azure DevOps Server(TFS), agents can be further configured with additional environment variables:

 - `VSTS_AGENT`: the name of the agent (default: `"$(hostname)"`)
 - `VSTS_POOL`: the name of the agent pool (default: `"Default"`)